Semantic system: 22 Indian shrutis

-Syntonic comma
+The Pramana shruti

-Still known as the pramana shruti, the syntonic comma is the smallest of the intervals that separate the Indian shrutis.
+Known as the syntonic comma, the Pramana shruti is the smallest of the intervals that separate the Indian shrutis.
 Its ratio is 81/80 and the scale of 22 shrutis includes 10 of them.
-Whilst the comma has been suppressed in the different historical Western temperaments and in our present-day equal temperament, it is of great importance in Indian music, and in all just intonation systems, since it expresses, for each chromatic degree, the subtle emotional polarities of harmonics 3 and 5.
+Whilst the comma has been suppressed in the different historical Western temperaments and in our present-day equal temperament, it is of great importance in Indian music, and in all just intonation systems, since it expresses, for each chromatic degree, the subtle polarities of harmonics 3 and 5.

+Disjunctions

 These 12 commas are larger than the other commas by around a third of a comma, and are found on the borders of the different chromatic notes of the semantic-53 scale.
 In five-limit tuning, their ratio is complex, measuring 20000 / 19683, or 3125 / 3072.
 In seven-limit tuning, they can be more simply defined as the septimal comma, with a ratio of 64/63.